-- Must have attended Corporate Governance Training and Seminar; - Must have a financial and business acumen; and - Must have training on financial analysis and basic accounting or any related course.
+- Must have attended Corporate Governance Training and Seminar (post-election requirement); - Must have a financial and business acumen; and - Must have training on financial analysis and basic accounting or any related course.

 g.
 List of Board-level committees including membership and function